18 Critical Rules To Deal With A Crisis/Disaster At Work

 3. Know The Causes of Stress & Pressure At Work

-Stress and pressure at work can cause you to lose control during periods of crisis.
-Know what causes stress and create a plan to remediate the problems
+Stress and pressure at work can cause you to lose control during crises.
+Know what causes stress and create a plan to remediate the problems.

 Causes of Stress Potential Solutions